calinilie/thecli.dev/content/blog/sql-server-ag-on-k8s-part1.md

 We could use a K8s service instead.

-* Have a K8s service to which all clients connect and which is serving traffic to the primary SQL replica
+* Have a K8s service to which all clients connect and which directs traffic to the primary SQL replica
-* When an outage occurs and Pacemaker triggers a failover, call the K8s api to switch the pod behind the K8s service with the, now new, primary SQL replica
+* When an outage occurs and Pacemaker triggers a failover, calls the K8s api to switch the pod behind the K8s service with the, now new, primary SQL replica

 In fact, this could be achieved without Pacemaker altogether.
 We'd need to deploy a service which monitors the health of